CoreCrafter/TornadoAllocator/README.md

 ## Compilation and Run

 I created a Makefile that can be customized for your own configurations.
-The default path for the output file is set to /bin, and your source code is located in src/main.c.
+The default path for the output file is set to /bin, and your main source code is located in src/main.c and the source code to test GC is located in src/gc_test.c .

 To compile the project, first navigate to the root directory and use the make command. :